Top 5 Accounting Tricks Every Small Business Owner Should Know

 Example

 A tradie business sets aside 10% of revenue for marketing.
-By reviewing their budget, they noticed increased client referrals and reduce marketing spend, freeing funds for equipment upgrades.
+By reviewing their budget, they noticed increased client referrals and reduced marketing spend, freeing funds for equipment upgrades.

 Benefits